Creuna-Oslo/create-react-app/README.md

 }
 ```

 If you format your API response in the following way, `analytics` will be pushed to `window.dataLayer` automatically.
-When a `payload` object is present in the response, only the content of `payload` will be returned from `api.execute`.

 ---